Bowlesy666/b2b-net/README.md

 #### Unfixed

-* Currently as I type the scroll to top function does not work, initial thoughts are needing the id="top" on each page, hopefully will be implimented
+* Currently as I type the scroll to top function does not work, initial thoughts are needing the id="top" on each page, hopefully will be implimented... update: function removed after reading others have struggled with this in Django, will research further for future use.

 #### Goals